De | En

 Journal of Applied Psychology

-(Deutsch) This study investigated the moderating effects of social support by supervisors and colleagues relative to social stressors at work and depressive symptoms using a structural equations approach in a 9-wave longitudinal study over 1 year.
-The analyses were based on a randomly drawn sample (N = 543) of citizens in the area around Dresden in the former East Germany...
+This study investigated the moderating effects of social support by supervisors and colleagues relative to social stressors at work and depressive symptoms using a structural equations approach in a 9-wave longitudinal study over 1 year.
+The analyses were based on...

 Goethe Universität Frankfurt